denisecase/basic-tools-for-webdev/README.md

 Installing software on Windows can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.

-## Read about Common Tools for Web Development
+## Read about Common Tools for Development

 If you don't have these tools installed (or even if you do), we recommend using Chocolately to install them.
 Chocolatey makes it easy to keep your software up-to-date.